arstrasser/4hRoboticsScoring/README.md

 This scoring system was developed to help run 4-H robotics challenges at the Somerset County 4-H fair each year.
 It allows for live webcam/score display on a projector and referee scoring on mobile phones.

 This system consists of 3 components:
-- A webserver
+- A mobile application (website)
-- A mobile application
+- A webcam display on the server (opencv)
-- A webcam display on the server
+- A webserver (to tie everything together)

-The webserver was coded using Express to run on a Node.js server.
+The webserver was coded using [Express](https://expressjs.com/) to run on a Node.js webserver.
 It uses the [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) to display current webcam views in a window on the server.
 The server also hosts a compiled angular app that can be accessed by phones on the same network as the server.

 The webserver and webcam code is stored in server.js

-The mobile web app code is stored in scoring-interface2019 in an [Angular](https://angular.io/) project.
-Every time this code is updated, run `npm build` and reload the server to update everything.
+The mobile web app code is stored in /scoring-interface2019 in an [Angular](https://angular.io/) project.
+Every time this code is updated, run `ng build` and reload the server to update everything.

 ### Setup